ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

 --------------

 Firstly, we must set up a vector of initial joint variables to be fed into the solver.
-Here we initialise the joints to zero angles:
+Here we initialize the joints to zero angles:

 .. code:: c++

         Eigen::VectorXd q = Eigen::VectorXd::Zero(any_problem->getScene()->getNumControlledJoints());

-Here we use the kinematic description of the robot to determine the size of the vector (``any_problem->getScene()->getNumControlledJoints()``).
+Using the robot description to determine the size of the vector (``any_problem->getScene()->getNumControlledJoints()``).
 This vector can naturally be changed to whatever joint configuration is required for your motion planning purposes. for example, after instantiating ``q``: